 3 Poseidon was a brother of Zeus and ruled the sea.
 In the movie Ulysses, Kirk Douglas destroyed Poseidon's (Neptune's) statue.
 Poseidon cursed him, and that is why it took Ulysses 10 years to get home from the Trojan War.

 4 Hades was a brother of Zeus and ruled the Underworld.
 Romans called him Pluto.

 5 Athena was the goddess of wisdom.
 She sprang from Zeus' head.
 The olive tree was sacred to her.

 6 Apollo was the god of the sun, music & prophecy.
 Greeks went to oracles to seek advice and to learn about the future.
-Apollo's oracle at Delphi was the most famous.
+Apollo's oracle at Delphi is the most famous.

-7 Artemis was a huntress and associated with the moon.
+7 Artemis was the huntress associated with the moon.
 She befriended Orion, which made her brother Apollo jealous.
 He sent a scorpion (constellation Scorpius) to sting Orion.

 8 Demeter ruled the harvest.
 We see her in the sky as the constellation Virgo.